ahmaddev-codes/rt-cx-platform-backend/IMPLEMENTATION_GUIDE.md

 ## 📝 Next Immediate Actions

-1. **Create auth service and routes** - Start with user registration and login
+1. **Implement Sentiment Analysis Service** - Integrate NLP API (Hugging Face, Google Cloud NLP, or AWS Comprehend) for automated sentiment detection
-2. **Implement feedback endpoints** - Focus on creating and listing feedback
+2. **Setup WebSocket Events** - Broadcast new feedback, alerts, and metric updates to connected clients in real-time
-3. **Add basic sentiment analysis** - Use external API (e.g., Hugging Face Inference API)
+3. **Create Background Workers** - Implement BullMQ workers for sentiment processing, alert checking, and metrics aggregation
-4. **Build dashboard stats** - Aggregate data from database
+4. **Add Auto-Topic Detection** - Use NLP to automatically extract and assign topics from feedback text
-5. **Setup WebSocket events** - Broadcast new feedback and alerts
+5. **Email Notifications** - Send email alerts for critical system events and assigned tasks

-This foundation is ready for building the remaining features!
+This foundation now has **36+ API endpoints** across 6 feature areas and is ready for advanced integrations!